Tony Banks, Baron Stratford: Political career

 In 1964 Banks unsuccessfully stood for the Liberal Party in the first elections for the London Borough Councils that began operation in 1965.
 He later joined the Labour Party.
 He was a member of Lambeth Council from 1971 to 1974, and during the 1970s and 1980s he was a prominent member of the Greater London Council (GLC), representing Hammersmith (1970–1977) and Tooting (1981–1986).
-He was Chairman of the GLC from 1985 until its abolition in 1986.
+He was Chairman of the Greater London Council from 1985 until its abolition in 1986.

 Having unsuccessfully contested East Grinstead in 1970, Newcastle upon Tyne North in October 1974 (by 469 votes), and Watford in 1979, Banks won Newham North West for Labour in 1983, defeating his predecessor, Arthur Lewis, who had been deselected as Labour's candidate.
 Following a boundary review in 1995, Newham North West was expanded and renamed West Ham for the general election in 1997.
 Banks retained the seat until 2005, when he stood down.